thomalita/ColoradoHikes/coloradoHikes.md

 ***

 ### ***SCENIC HIKES***
-Will show hikes with different levels (beginner, intermediate, hard).
+Will show hikes with different levels (beginner, moderate, hard).
 Details such as (Miles, Location, scenic view if it includes a lake, waterfall or just trees)
 ***

 ### ***Getting Started***